cedarjs/studio/__fixtures__/rsc-test-project/.redwood/README.md

 ### Telemetry

-RedwoodJS collects completely anonymous telemetry data about general usage.
+CedarJS collects completely anonymous telemetry data about general usage.
 For transparency, that data is viewable in the respective directories and files.
-To learn more and manage your project's settings, visit [telemetry.redwoodjs.com](https://telemetry.redwoodjs.com).
+To learn more and manage your project's settings, visit [telemetry.cedarjs.com](https://telemetry.cedarjs.com).

 ### Have any questions?